ismoil27/Full-stack-application/README.md

-Before run the project, you should use your own databas and create a file with .env name
+Before you run the project, you should use your own database and create a file with .env name

 Inside .env file {